-Hero’s Journey: How to Write the Call to Adventure and Refusal of the Call

-You’ve established your story’s Ordinary World.
-What’s next?
-It’s time for your hero’s Call to Adventure — a call they must refuse.
+The Call to Adventure: A Crucial Hero's Journey Step in the Beginning of a Story

-The Magic of the Hero’s Journey
+How to Start The Hero’s Journey

-If you’re a frustrated writer looking for an easy way to tell a story, then the Hero’s Journey sounds like a great deal.
-After all, it’s only twelve steps long, and each one is an established and well-understood trope, right?
+At this point, you’ve established your story’s Ordinary World.
+This is where you clue the reader in on the day-to-day routines of your hero’s life.
+It’s probably boring, mundane stuff.
+However, it’s stuff that stands for something, like life, safety, honesty, purity, and so on.

+Once this groundwork is laid, it’s time to introduce a little chaos.
+That’s the Call to Adventure.

+This classic story opening comes to us courtesy of Joseph Campbell, a professor of mythology, who examined hundreds of myths in his book The Hero With a Thousand Faces.
+Later adapted into a “12 stages of the hero” model by Christopher Vogler, this mythic structure works for practically any story with any plot type.
+It is a wild card for anyone on the writer’s journey who is trying to create a bestseller that readers love.

-The Hero’s Journey isn’t just a powerful formula for storytelling.
+That being said, the Hero’s Journey isn’t just a powerful formula for storytelling.
 It’s a study of the human heart.
-The only reason Joseph Campbell (and his student Christopher Vogler) discovered this “monomyth” is because they noticed patterns across all great stories.
-It seems, they noticed, that all humans long for the same story.
+The only reason Joseph Campbell discovered this “monomyth” is because he noticed patterns across all great stories.
+It seems, he noticed, that all humans long for the same story.

 The Inciting Incident is a key piece of that story.
 Academically, the Inciting Incident is easy to describe: It’s the action or change that gets your story going.
 It’s usually a moment of sudden conflict.
 In movies, it’s often an action scene.

 But the conflict is only half of it.
 What this description completely misses is the second half of the Inciting Incident, which is its own necessary step of the Hero’s Journey.

-Read on and learn why the beginning of your story needs more than an explosion or tragic moment.
+It is the humanizing step, making even the most monumental heroes relatable to simple readers like us.

+Steps 2 and 3: The Call to Adventure and Refusal of the Call

+Let’s begin by looking at what comes next in a well-written Hero’s Journey:

+The Refusal of the Call happens almost immediately afterward as the hero realizes the immense danger of what lies ahead.
+This “refusal” can take several forms, including fear, despair, attempting to flee, or foolish choices that result in a botched start to the journey.

+Let’s explore each of these steps in a little more detail, and then learn how you can easily begin planning each step in your own heroic journey.

-Step #2: Call to Adventure
+The Call to Adventure

 Several weeks ago we explored the beginning of every great story, Step #1: An Ordinary World with an ordinary, relatable character (who will become the hero).

-To encourage your hero to begin her journey towards greatness, something needs to push her out of her comfort zone.
+To begin your hero’s story, something needs to push them out of their comfort zone.
 This sudden push is known as the Inciting Incident.
 Conflict comes from within, or without, and upsets the status quo.

 An example of “from within” would be The Hunger Games.
 Katniss’s world of District 12 is waiting for the “Reaping,” when participants in the Hunger Games will be chosen.
 Her moment comes when the injustice of her own world becomes horribly personal.